ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Transferring to State University of New York at New Paltz

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are are most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.

-Wondering what factors are considered by SUNY New Paltz during the admissions process?
+Wondering what factors are considered by State University of New York at New Paltz during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level